thomasmcothran/thomasmcothran/_posts/2017-10-12-hasker-divine-simplicity-1.md

 ---
 layout: post
-title:  "Oversimplifying Divine Simplicity, Part 1"
+title:  "Through a Secondary Source Darkly: Hasker on Divine Simplicity"
 date:   2017-10-11 04:26:48 -0400
-categories: philosophy
+categories: [philosophy, philosophy of religion, series]
+tags: [hasker on simplicity, analytic philosophy]

 ---

 In "Is Divine Simplicity a Mistake", William Hasker argues that "the